tairov/llama2.mojo/README.md

 With the release of [Mojo](https://www.modular.com/blog/mojo-its-finally-here), I was inspired to take my Python port of [llama2.py](https://github.com/tairov/llama2.py) and transition it to Mojo.
 The result?
 A version that leverages Mojo's SIMD & vectorization primitives, boosting the Python performance by nearly 250x.
-Impressively, the Mojo version now outperforms the original `llama2.c` compiled in `runfast` mode out of the box by 15-20%.
+Impressively, after few native improvements the Mojo version outperforms the original `llama2.c` compiled in `runfast` mode by 30% in Multi-threaded mode.
+As well as it outperforms `llama.cpp` on baby-llama inference on CPU by 20%.
 This showcases the potential of hardware-level optimizations through Mojo's advanced features.
-I think this also can help us to see how far can we go with the original `llama2.c` hardware optimizations.

 ## supported models